How Does Present Value Differ From Intrinsic Value for Stocks?

-Although so-called "hard" efficient market theory has largely been discredited as academic nonsense thanks to the rise in the far more accurate real-world behavioral finance approach (humans are not always rational, they do not always pay reasonable prices for assets, and markets are not always reflective of economic reality for a variety of reasons), when stock prices begin to fall, inexperienced investors sometimes freak out because they don't understand that every asset has two prices:
+The so-called "hard" efficient market theory has largely been discredited as academic nonsense, thanks to the rise in the far more accurate real-world behavioral finance approach.
+The belief is that humans are not always rational, they do not always pay reasonable prices for assets, and markets are not always reflective of economic reality for a variety of reasons.
+When stock prices begin to fall, inexperienced investors sometimes freak out because they don't understand that every asset has two prices.

-- The market value: What other people are willing to pay you for the asset at any given moment
+- The Present (or Market) Value: What other people are willing to pay you for the asset at any given moment

 How many people bragged about a quick 20% gain buying a firm like Coca-Cola at one price and selling it at another, constantly trying to flip it as if it were a piece of rundown real estate?
-Instead, had they parked a single $10,000 lump sum in it on the day I was born, reinvested their dividends, and done nothing else, they'd now be sitting on $1,020,939 in stock, have watched their position rise by 10,109.39%, and enjoyed a 15.09% compound annual growth rate.
+Instead, had they parked a single $10,000 lump sum in it on the day it was born, reinvested their dividends, and done nothing else, they'd now be sitting on $1,020,939 in stock.
+In addition, they would have watched their position rise by 10,109.39%, and enjoyed a 15.09% compound annual growth rate.
 If they'd dumped $10,000 a year into those crisp, green stock certificates for the Atlanta-based juggernaut, the numbers would be breathtaking.